Aaron Burr

-Early life
+Early life and education

-Aaron Burr Jr. was born in 1756 in Newark, New Jersey, as the second child of the Reverend Aaron Burr Sr., a Presbyterian minister and second president of the College of New Jersey, which became Princeton University.
-His mother Esther Edwards Burr was the daughter of noted theologian Jonathan Edwards and his wife Sarah.
-Burr had an older sister Sarah ("Sally"), who was named for her maternal grandmother.
-She married Tapping Reeve, founder of the Litchfield Law School in Litchfield, Connecticut.
+Aaron Burr Jr. was born on February 6, 1756, in Newark, in what was then the Province of New Jersey, one of the Thirteen Colonies of colonial era British America.
+He was the second child of the Reverend Aaron Burr Sr., a Presbyterian minister and second president of the College of New Jersey, which later became Princeton University.
+His mother, Esther Edwards Burr, was the daughter of Jonathan Edwards, a theologian, and his wife Sarah Edwards.
+He had one older sister, Sarah, who was also known as Sally.

-Burr's father died in 1757 while serving as president of the college at Princeton.
-Burr's grandfather, Jonathan Edwards, succeeded Burr's father as president and came to live with Burr and his mother in December 1757.
-Edwards died in March 1758, and Burr's mother and grandmother died within the same year, leaving Burr and his sister orphaned when he was two years old.
-Young Aaron and Sally were then placed with the William Shippen family in Philadelphia.
-In 1759, the children's guardianship was assumed by their 21-year-old maternal uncle Timothy Edwards.
-The next year, Edwards married Rhoda Ogden and moved the family to Elizabeth, New Jersey where Burr attended the Elizabethtown Academy.
+In 1757, Burr's father died while serving as president of College of New Jersey, which later became Princeton University.
+His grandfather, Jonathan Edwards, succeeded his father as the college's president, and lived with Burr and his mother in December 1757.
+Edwards died in March 1758, and Burr's mother and grandmother died the same year, leaving Burr and his sister orphaned when he was two years old.
+Young Burr and his sister were then placed with the William Shippen family in the Philadelphia, capital of British America.
+The following year, in 1759, the children's guardianship was assumed by their 21-year-old maternal uncle, Timothy Edwards.
+The following year, Edwards married Rhoda Ogden, and moved the family to Elizabeth, New Jersey, where Burr attended the Elizabethtown Academy.
 Burr had a very strained relationship with his uncle, who was often physically abusive.
 As a child, he made several attempts to run away from home.

-At age 13, Burr was admitted to Princeton as a sophomore, where he joined the American Whig Society and the Cliosophic Society, the college's literary and debating societies.
+At age 13, Burr was admitted to the College of New Jersey as a sophomore, where he joined the American Whig Society and the Cliosophic Society, the college's literary and debating societies.
 In 1772, at age 16, he received his Bachelor of Arts degree, but continued studying theology at Princeton for an additional year.
 He then undertook rigorous theological training with Joseph Bellamy, a Presbyterian, but changed his career path after two years.
-At age 19, he moved to Connecticut to study law with his brother-in-law Tapping Reeve.
-In 1775, news reached Litchfield of the clashes with British troops at Lexington and Concord, and Burr put his studies on hold to enlist in the Continental Army.
+At age 19, he moved to Litchfield, Connecticut to study law with his brother-in-law Tapping Reeve, founder of the Litchfield Law School.
+In 1775, news reached Litchfield of the clashes with British troops in the Battles of Lexington and Concord, which launched the American Revolutionary War, and Burr put his studies on hold to enlist in the Continental Army, whose commander-in-chief was George Washington.